-This Easy Fish Chowder recipe tastes better than longer it sits!
+This Easy Fish Chowder recipe tastes better the longer it sits!
 Make a big pot over the weekend and enjoy for lunch or dinner all week!

 Hi Friends!